olingerc/oto_old/README.md

 # OrganizeTheOlingers

 ### Starting point was: https://github.com/rxl/angular-flask
-### but then I decided to use flask only as json provider (and special api calls)
+but then I decided to use flask only as json provider (and special api calls) and use a client templating system.
+I went for angularjs
-### I then went with the modularity approach in http://cliffmeyers.com/blog/2013/4/21/code-organization-angularjs-javascript
+I then went with the modularity approach in http://cliffmeyers.com/blog/2013/4/21/code-organization-angularjs-javascript

 1. python runserver.py
 2. the original author had a manage step to create the db: python manage.py create_db && python manage.py seed_db --seedfile 'data/db_items.json'